 • Concierge Transportation Services Our study support specialists will work directly with sites to ensure that all study participant transportation needs are met.
 If the patient cannot travel on their own, we can book a car that accommodates multi-passenger and/or staff a clinical trial nurse to accompany

-• Communication Materials such as educational videos, study websites and newsletters aimed at providing information about the study and local resources to caregivers
+• Communication Materials such as educational videos, study websites, and newsletters aimed at providing information about the study and local resources to caregivers

-Offering these type of services not only help keep randomized patients in a trial until completion, they also drive enrollment as they address concerns a patient/caregiver may have when considering whether to participate.
+Offering these type of services not only help keep randomized patients in a trial until completion, but they also drive enrollment as they address concerns a patient/caregiver may have when considering whether to participate.

 Looking for these types of solutions for your trial?
 Contact us today!